 4. Assisted living environments

 The program of the one-day workshop will begin with an opening talk by Dr. Mark Musen.
-The remainder of the presentations will be divided into two sessions organized around the two themes defined above, and the program will conclude with a panel discussion.
-The first session will focus on methodological papers centered around health knowledge.
-It will start with an invited talk given by Dr. Barry O'Sullivan on the challenges and opportunities for applying constraint programming to gaining health knowledge.
-The other section will look at intelligent health systems and it will begin with an invited talk by Dr. Jay M. Tenenbaum describing opportunities to apply human and machine intelligence to organize and refine the world's knowledge about treating cancer.
+The remainder of the presentations will be divided into two sessions organized around the two themes defined above, and the program will include a panel discussion.
+The first session will look at intelligent health systems and it will begin with an invited talk by Dr. Jay M. Tenenbaum describing opportunities to apply human and machine intelligence to organize and refine the world's knowledge about treating cancer.
 The talk will discuss AI topics for medicine including text mining, machine learning, crowdsourcing and others, and it will update his work on Cancer Commons presented at his keynote IAAI'10 talk and in the AI magazine article "Cancer: A Computational Disease that AI Can Cure".
-A summarizing discussion panel will provide an opportunity for attendees to ask questions of and share their thoughts with invited panel experts on the topic of "AI and the Personalization of Patient Care: Challenges and Solutions".
+The other section will focus on methodological papers centered around health knowledge.
+It will start with an invited talk given by Dr. Barry O'Sullivan on the use of optimization and analytics in improving the capacity of health services with specific examples from the strategic planning of radiology services to capacity planning and timetabling for dental schools.
+A discussion panel will provide an opportunity for attendees to ask questions of and share their thoughts with invited panel experts on the topic of "AI and the Personalization of Patient Care: Challenges and Solutions".

 Please submit all papers via EasyChair.